scalajs-io/readable-stream/README.md

 ```

 ##### Output:

 ```text
 ABCDEF
 ```

-#### Artifacts and Resolvers
+### Artifacts and Resolvers

-To add the Moment binding to your project, add the following to your build.sbt:
+To add the `ReadableStream` binding to your project, add the following to your build.sbt:

 ```sbt
 libraryDependencies += "io.scalajs.npm" %%% "readable-stream" % "2.2.2"